Mohamed-Sharaf/SystemVerilog-based-verification-environment-for-ALU/README.md

 ## Customization
 - To change the number of transactions generated, modify the repeat_count in test.sv.
-- To use a specific random seed, uncomment and modify the -sv_seed line in run_t.do.
+- To use a specific random seed, uncomment and modify the -sv_seed line in run_c.do.